Charles B. Gatewood: Victorio's War

-In 1879 Gatewood and his Apache scouts were brought from Arizona to the Black Range Mountains of New Mexico to capture the Apache Chief Victorio in the Victorio Campaign.
-He and his scouts were placed under the command of Major Albert P. Morrow of the Ninth Cavalry at Fort Bayard, New Mexico.
+In 1879 Gatewood and his Apache scouts were brought from the Arizona Territory to the Black Range Mountains of the adjacent New Mexico Territory further east to capture the Apache Chief Victorio in the Victorio Campaign.
+He and his scouts were placed under the command of Major Albert P. Morrow of the 9th U.S. Cavalry Regiment at Fort Bayard, New Mexico Territory.
 Gatewood's scouts skirmished with Victorio's band, but ultimately failed to capture him.

-In May 1881 he returned to Virginia on sick leave because he had developed rheumatism from exposure to the elements in his two years working with the Apache scouts in the harsh Southwest.
+In May 1881 he returned back East to Virginia on sick leave because he had developed rheumatism from exposure to the elements in his two years working with the Apache scouts in the harsh Southwest.
 He married Georgia McCulloh, the daughter of Thomas G. McCulloh and niece of Richard Sears McCulloh on June 23, 1881, in Cumberland, Maryland.
 His sick leave expired in July and having not returned to his post, he was declared Absent without leave (AWOL).
 Gatewood returned to the Southwest on September 17, 1881, under the command of Colonel Eugene Asa Carr in his campaign against the Cibecue and White Mountain Apaches.